Creating images

 filled with a single solid colour, they are filled with a mixture of colours,

-around a picked base colour.
+based on a chosen base colour.
 Also, colours on the JPG

 image are not